alexey-krasnov/absorption_tauc_plot/README.md

 - [SciPy](https://docs.scipy.org/doc/scipy/)

 ## Usage
-`absorption_processing` should be used within a directory containing your raw csv (.txt) files.
+`absorption_processing` should be used within a directory containing your raw txt files.
+The files could be with comma or space separatad values.
 These files should have the following format:
 ```python
 "Wavelength nm."
 "Abs."
 X1 Y1